Cmastris/top_tweets/README.md

 ## Setup
 1. Requirements can be found in [requirements.txt](/requirements.txt).
 The project has been developed and tested using Python 3.9, but is likely to be compatible with all versions of Python 3.
 2. Create a `config.py` file using [config_sample.py](/top_tweets/config_sample.py) as a template.
 Instructions for acquiring the required Twitter API credentials can be found in [Twitter's documentation](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).

+## FAQs

+### Are there any limits?

+Yes, the Twitter API's standard rate and request limits apply.
+Exceptions/errors relating to limits aren't explicitly handled, but [`tweepy.API`](https://docs.tweepy.org/en/v3.10.0/api.html#tweepy-api-twitter-api-wrapper) (editable in `twitter_auth.py`) can be configured to wait for rate limits to replenish.

+More details can be found in Twitter's [API v1.1 rate limits documentation](https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits).

+### How can I ask questions, report bugs, or provide feedback?
+Feel free to create an issue or open a new discussion.

+### Is this project in active development?
+There are no further updates/features planned, and I'm not looking for contributions, but I'll be happy to fix any (significant) bugs.